ElvenTools/elven-tools-website/src/docs/dapp-react-hooks-and-components.md

 #### useScQuery()

-The hook uses useSWR under the hood and can be triggered on a component mount or remotely on some action.
+The hook uses [useSWR](https://swr.vercel.app/) under the hood and can be triggered on a component mount or remotely on some action.
 It has two different states for the pending action.
 For initial load and on revalidate.
-It also takes one of two return data types: 'int' and 'string'.
-You can still use the string type for boolean and check if you will get `01`, which is `true`.
-For now, it assumes that you know what data type will be returned by a smart contract.
+It also takes one of three return data types: 'number', 'string', and 'boolean'.
+It will implement a result parser based on type definitions in the future.

 ```jsx
 const {